TanUkkii007/akka-cluster-custom-downing/README.md

 ## Important Notices

-This project is deprecated, because ownership of it was transferred to the following repositor
+This project is deprecated, because ownership of it was transferred to the following repository:

 https://github.com/sisioh/akka-cluster-custom-downing